Cyborgscode/Personal-Voice-Assistent/README.md

 **On what it depends**

-This project depends heavily on the AlphaCephei Software VOSK, which can be found here:
+This project depends on the AlphaCephei Software VOSK, which can be found here:

 https://alphacephei.com/vosk/